agittins/bermuda/README.md

 ## What it does not do

-- It does not (yet) provide location relative to multiple beacons, but that is the ultimate goal.
+- It does not (yet) provide a location in 2D space, but that is the ultimate goal.
 RSSI is extremely "noisy" as data goes, but the hope is to find ways to smooth that out a bit and get a workable impression of where devices and scanners are in relation to each other.
 Math / Geometry geeks are very welcome to assist, I am well out of my depth here!